pankod/superplate/documentation/docs/react-query.md

 ```
 :::caution

-If you want to add react-query after creating the project, you need to update your `main.js` file as above.
+If you didn't choose the plugin during project creation phase, you update your `main.js` file as above after install required package to add it.

 :::